-Since then, two sUAS operations have commenced in the Arctic.
+Since then the following sUAS operations have commenced in the arctic:

-The first began in September 2013.
-ConcoPhillips began using Insitu's ScanEagle for their marine mammal and ice surveys.
+- ConcoPhillips began using Insitu's ScanEagle for their marine mammal and ice surveys.
+September 2013

-The second began in June 2014.
-BP began using AeroVironment's Puma AE to survey its pipelines, roads, and equipment at Prudhoe Bay, AK, the largest oilfield in the United States.
+- BP began using AeroVironment's Puma AE to survey its pipelines, roads, and equipment at Prudhoe Bay, AK, the largest oilfield in the United States.
+June 2014

 - Oil spill exercise in the Beaufort Sea using AeroVironment's Puma AE.
 June 1014

 - Operation Arctic Shield 2015 – an oil spill and search and rescue exercise